COVID-19-related measures taken by the GGNB - Information for GGNB doctoral students (Last update: 31.07.2020)

 • Toleration and residence permits and border crossing certificates of foreigners with their main residence within the City of Göttingen.
 An extension of the departure deadline must be requested in writing without delay as soon as the infection prevention measures have been lifted again.

-Please check this page for updates on online Methods courses.
+Please check the monthly newsletter for updates on online Methods courses

 24.03.2020, 12:21In times of COVID-19, the Centre for Statistics continues to offer statistical advice online via Skype (Dr. Jennifer Lorenz).
 The service comprises in particular consultation on data collection, statistical modelling and statistical inference.